 The March Madness seeding experts ignored the pre-season hype about Kentucky basketball when deciding the 2014 men’s bracket.
 Originally forecast to be the nation’s top team, the Kentucky Wildcats entered the tournament as a No. 8 seed.
 Tonight they’re playing for the national championship with that same seeding, and they’re going up against the No. 7 UConn Huskies.
 Seldom has a No. 7 vs. No. 8 matchup held so much intrigue.
 Then again, seldom have teams with these rankings made it to the final game.
-You can watch Kentucky vs UConn basketball live online free NCAA championship using the link below.
+You can watch Kentucky vs UConn basketball live online free NCAA championship using a few different services.

 Other than their close proximity seedings, the Kentucky and UConn basketball teams are very evenly matched.
 Through the NCAA March Madness tournament, both teams are shooting better than 50%, with the slight edge going to UConn.
 The turnover ratio also favors UConn, with a 17.3% TO% compared to Kentucky’s 18%.
 Kentucky differentiates themselves in the rebounding department, where they hold a 40.4% to 34.7% offensive rebounding advantage over UConn.
 But the advantage really swings in Kentucky’s favor when you look at free throws: 51.8% compared to UConn’s 38.8%.

 That bodes well for Kentucky if tonight’s Kentucky vs UConn game is a close one, which most experts predict it will be.
 In fact, the official point spread is Kentucky by 2.5 points, which could be made or missed at the free throw line.